 - Free advice, representation and legal support with workplace issues (from reps who work here at the University and who you can meet in person).

-- The support of a Legal Department based in the branch office, and staffed by legally qualified volunteers and a full-time Coordinator.
+- The support of a Legal Department based in the union’s London office.

 - Support at employment tribunals.